pingcap/docs/system-variables.md

 - Scope: GLOBAL
 - Type: Boolean
 - Default value: `ON`
 - This variable is read-only.
-It indicates whether to disconnect the client connection when the password is expired.
+It indicates whether TiDB disconnects the client connection when the password is expired.
 If the variable is set to `ON`, the client connection is disconnected when the password is expired.
 If the variable is set to `OFF`, the client connection is restricted to the "sandbox mode" and the user can only execute the password reset operation.

 <CustomContent platform="tidb">